Minimum Advertised Price (MAP) vs Manufacturer’s Suggested Retail Price (MSRP)

 Of course, the Dealer Price is always lower than the Manufacturer’s Suggested Retail Price (MSRP) and that’s expected.

 Why Do Vendors Encourage Retailers To Sell At MSRP?

-However, in real market conditions, things are not as smooth as they should.
-Most retailers will almost always sell below the MSRP to make the customer feel the got a bargain.
+However, in real market conditions, things are not as smooth as they should be.
+Most retailers will almost always sell below the MSRP to make the customer feel they got a bargain.
 Especially now with the growth of Amazon and the rise of small independent Amazon sellers who don’t want or care to adhere to MSRP or other price limitations, it’s becoming very hard to maintain the Manufacturer’s Suggested Retail Price (MSRP).

 Also, MAP is a policy used by manufacturers most commonly in the US to provide healthy competition, while avoiding price wars among retailers as well as preserve their brand image, whereas MSRP or RRP is most commonly used to calculate profits, wholesale prices and educate the customers what a fair price for each product should be.

 For any questions or additional insights, please leave them in the comments below and we will answer there.